AAronL5/katlendar_project/README.md

 README

 Welcome to KATlendar Project!
-Make sure that you have all the packages installed.
-I have everything made out except the calendar part lol.
-But it will be done soon
+This is a project that I created using Javascript and React in my Software Engineering Class.
+The product isn't finished but there is a Sign In/Sign Up screen and it's being connected to FirebaseDB but with the calendar you would have to hard code everything.